tytydraco/yessleep/out/A_note_left_by_each_of_the_bodies_read_Threads_loose_Be_back_soon.md

 Up, across, down.

 The anarchic noise got louder.
 A riot filled my ears, no room for anything else.
-The sound was like a chest-high wave of centipedes was advancing towards me, tethered hides futilely knocking into each other as they desperately tried to untangle themselves, tapping, tapping, tapping.
+The sound was like a chest-high wave of centipedes advancing towards me, tethered hides futilely knocking into each other as they desperately tried to untangle themselves, tapping, tapping, tapping.

 Up, across, down.